 “Then we’ll hitch up the dogs and let them pull us both.”

-I laughed and cried and pictured a series of paintings that started with a little boy pulling a little girl in a little red wagon and ended with two pit bulls doing the pulling as the boy held the girl in his arms.
+I laughed and cried as I pictured a series of paintings that started with a little boy pulling a little girl in a little red wagon and ended with two pit bulls doing the pulling as the boy held the girl in his arms.

 Sometimes life becomes so hard we can’t take one more step.
 The journey has beaten us down, our feet are tired, and we simply cannot muster the ability to move forward.
 I believe at those times it is essential that we trust others to help pull us along.

 Courage isn’t doing everything by ourselves, it is recognizing when we need to place our trust in the strength of someone else.
 When we can’t see.
 When we can’t process.
 When the forest is too crowded and the sky too dark… these are the moments when we need to climb into someone else’s wagon for a time (not forever) and let them help us through the night.